frankosorio4/API-node-mongo/README.md

    ```
 9. Access to http://localhost:3000/post to get the data in the database.

-## Steps to save and run the API in Google Cloud
+## Steps to deploy the API in Google Cloud

 1. Sign in to your Google Cloud account (You must have an account at https://cloud.google.com/).
 2. Access the terminal in your Google Cloud and Clone the repository.